 Where _are_ you going with this? *LAUGHS* You mean cybersex pioneers?
 Kind of suit up and get off?
 Afraid it was not so cybercool *giggles*

 I have been online since 1986 when I took my first programming class and got access to the MUSIC system and through that (and raw telnet), the internet.
-I grew up and learned how to date online.
+I grew up and learned how to date online, to do the same, learn here.
 I learned how to be extroverted online as well.
 As such, when MUCKs and MUDs came around, friends from the old BBSes and related online net groupings introduced me to them.
 These were text-based virtual worlds where if you wanted anything, you had to code it.
 Lucky for me, I was good at begging code 😀

 Dave and I met on FurryMUCK.
 I needed a place to live instead of constantly waking up under the bandstand robbed of stuff and clothes.
 We eventually got to know each other and over time (2 years) fell in love, met (which was the way to do it back then) and here I am in the UK where he lived and where my dad is from.